News: the lighting of the London 2012 Olympic Cauldron was conceived as a religious ceremony, designer Thomas Heatherwick has explained.

 The Olympic opening ceremony, directed by Danny Boyle, was today cited by Monocle magazine as a key reason why Britain is now the most powerful cultural nation on earth.

-Heatherwick decided to place his cauldron in the centre of the Olympic Stadium after working with Benedictine monks in England whose alter is at the centre of a circular abbey (below).
-"It felt so powerful where the alter is," Heatherwick said.
+Heatherwick decided to place his cauldron in the centre of the Olympic Stadium after working with Benedictine monks in England whose altar is at the centre of a circular abbey (below).
+"It felt so powerful where the altar is," Heatherwick said.

 The design of the cauldron remained secret until the opening ceremony on 27 July, when the petals were carried into the stadium by representatives of each of the competing nations.

 Heatherwick explained that even the volunteers who stood in for athletes at rehearsals for the opening ceremony were unaware of the design and location of the cauldron.
 "They would be looking up wanting to know where the cauldron was going," he said, not realising they were walking past it as they spoke.